 So, we’ve explored the question: “Do universal life insurance premiums increase with age?”
 And the answer is a resounding yes.
 As we grow older, our life insurance premiums tend to increase.
 This is due to several factors, such as the increased risk of health issues and the higher likelihood of filing a claim as we age.
 However, it’s important to note that the rate of increase may vary depending on the specific policy and the insurance provider.

 While it’s understandable that the prospect of rising premiums may be a concern, it’s crucial to remember the immense value that universal life insurance offers.
 It provides lifelong coverage and a cash value component that can grow over time.
-Plus, the earlier you secure a policy, the more affordable your premiums are likely to be.
+Plus, the earlier you secure a policy, the more affordable your premiums will likely be.
 So, although the cost may increase as you age, the peace of mind and financial protection it offers make it a worthwhile investment.

-In conclusion, when considering universal life insurance, it’s essential to understand that premiums do tend to increase with age.
+In conclusion, when considering universal life insurance, it’s essential to understand that premiums increase with age.
 However, this should not deter you from obtaining coverage.
 Instead, it should motivate you to take action sooner rather than later.
 By securing a policy early on, you can lock in lower premiums and have the peace of mind that you and your loved ones are protected.
 Remember, it’s never too early to start planning for the future and safeguarding your financial security.